8 Natural Ways to Improve Your Insulin Sensitivity (2024)

 This leads to higher insulin production with no lowering blood glucose levels, known as insulin resistance.

-Here are 8 natural ways to drop your blood glucose levels and improve insulin sensitivity.
+Here are 8 natural ways to drop blood glucose levels and improve insulin sensitivity.

 Before modern diabetes treatments were discovered, physicians prescribed salicylates (similar to modern-day aspirin) to type 2 diabetes patients.